Tanishk Bagchi: Early life and background

-Tanishk Bagchi was born to musicians Nandakumar Bagchi and Sharmistha Dash and hails from Kolkata, West Bengal.
+Tanishk Bagchi was born to musicians Nand Kumar Bagchi and Sharmistha Das and hails from Kolkata, West Bengal.
 He attended the Frank Anthony Public School and the Scottish Church College.

 Career

 Bagchi released the Bengali-language album City Life in 2007.
 Bagchi later worked as a music producer alongside Aditya Dev in the song Meherbani, composed and written by Arko Pravo Mukherjee for the film 2014 film The Shaukeens.
 Bagchi collaborated with lyricist Vayu Srivastava for a single Oopar Oopar Renn De.
 Anurag Kashyap liked it and led the duo to a person named Ravi Adhikari, a close relative to the director of the 2015 film Tanu Weds Manu Returns, Aanand L. Rai.
 The duo then made their debut in Bollywood with the song Banno.
 Before composing for films, he produced and arranged music for TV shows like Thapki...Pyar Ki etc. Bagchi debuted as a solo composer in the song Samandar in Kis Kisko Pyaar Karoon.

-In 2017, Bagchi's first single outing for Machine arrived.
-The album had Dr. Zeus as a guest composer of a dance number.
-Though the film was a flop in the box office, the songs like Cheez Badi crossed million views on YouTube.
-In the same year, he, along with Vayu, composed the soundtrack album of the film Shubh Mangal Saavdhan.

-Bagchi's first remake song Humma Humma, from the 2017 film Ok Jaanu. was initially disliked, but later went on to receive over 200 million views on YouTube.
-That same year, he recreated more classic songs like Tamma Tamma, Mere Rashke Qamar, Cheez Badi, etc. He then won the Zee Cine Award for Song of the Year for his song Baarish from Half Girlfriend and the 2018 IIFA Award for Best Music Director for the film Badrinath Ki Dulhania.
-Tanishk-Vayu's song Kanha got many nominations and the singer Shashaa Tirupati also won one of them.